Executive education: History

 Prahalad is most notably remembered for developing the concepts of “core competencies” and “strategic intent”.
-These and other respected academic business thinkers — Don Hambrick, Ram Charan, David Ulrich, Michael Hammer, Gary Hamel and many others — are the true pioneers of executive education and the ongoing effort to facilitate wealth creation and other new concepts aimed at making stronger businesses while improving the welfare of the world.
+He, along with other business academics such as Don Hambrick, Ram Charan, David Ulrich, Michael Hammer, and Gary Hamel, shaped executive education as it is known today, contributed to the ongoing effort to facilitate wealth creation, and developed other concepts aimed at making stronger businesses while improving the welfare of the world.

 Throughout the 1970s, university-based executive education continued to evolve as an industry.
-Several on-campus residential facilities were constructed at several universities, demonstrating the value of a standalone facility dedicated to executive education programs.
+On-campus residential facilities were constructed at several universities, in a move towards standalone facilities dedicated to executive education programs.
 This spurred the development of such facilities at schools nationwide and the subsequent expansion of short open enrollment programs.
-The industry's exclusive professional association, The International University Consortium for Executive Education, also came into existence during this period.
-UNICON began sponsoring a tradeshow in the 1970s for companies interested in learning about university-based executive education and an annual conference for members.
+The industry's exclusive professional association, The International University Consortium for Executive Education (UNICON), also came into existence during this period.
+UNICON began sponsoring a trade show in the 1970s for companies interested in learning about university-based executive education, and an annual conference for members.
 UNICON has since grown into a consortium of nearly 100 universities with executive education programs around the globe.
-It sponsors three annual conferences that allow members to share best practices, conducts research into topics of concern and provides benchmarking data for members.
+It sponsors three annual conferences that allow members to share best practices, conducts research into topics of concern, and provides benchmarking data for members.